ragpi/ragpi-docs/docs/integrations/discord.md

 1. Go to the **Installation** tab.
 2. Under **Installation Contexts**, deselect **User Install**.
-3. In **Default Install Settings**, add the **bot** scope and click **Save Changes**.
+3. Under **Default Install Settings**, add the **bot** scope and click **Save Changes**.
 4. Copy the **Install Link**, paste it into your browser, and follow the steps to add the bot to your server.

 ### 4. Configure Your Server

 1. In Discord, create a new channel or use an existing one.
-I recommend creating a dedicated [forum channel](https://discord.com/community/creating-value-with-conversation) for the bot.
+I recommend creating a dedicated [Forum Channel](https://support.discord.com/hc/en-us/articles/6208479917079-Forum-Channels-FAQ) for the bot.
+To set up a forum channel, you will need to [Enable Community](https://support.discord.com/hc/en-us/articles/360047132851-Enabling-Your-Community-Server) in your server if you haven't already.
 2. Right-click on the channel and select **Copy Server ID** to obtain the channel ID.
 3. If you want the bot to operate in multiple channels, separate the channel IDs with commas in the `DISCORD_CHANNEL_IDS` environment variable.